Monsoon In My Eyes

 Monsoon is always helped my mind to calm.
 Many people say rainy days should be spent at home with a cup of tea and a good book.
 They are right.
 But my monsoon theory is a little different.
-I like to get wet in the shower, travel around and be at my favourite places.
+I like to get wet in the shower, travel around, and be at my favorite places.
 Because in monsoon where ever you go, be it a hill station, beach or some little village you always find the clean and green view everywhere.
 Like everything is washed properly, and get their old shine back.
 The soil releases its fragrance, ready to fertile.

 The dark sky gives you the shadow expected only from the father or a protector.
 Trust me, on a rainy morning when I see a wet path, trees dropping droplets, wet birds shrugging their little body and flying away in search of food, I feel the roads ahead and the destination is waiting for me.